mrecos/klrfome/README.md

 ### Special Thanks

-This model is inspired by and borrows from Zoltán Szabó’s work on mean embeddings (Szabó et al. 2016, @Szabo2) and Ji Zhu & Trevor Hastie’s Kernel Logistic Regression algorithm (Zhu and Hastie 2005).
+This model is inspired by and borrows from Zoltán Szabó’s work on mean embeddings Szabó et al. (2015) and Ji Zhu & Trevor Hastie’s Kernel Logistic Regression algorithm (Zhu and Hastie 2005).
 I extend a hardy **thank you** to Zoltán for his correspondence during the development of this approach.
 This approach would not have been created without his help.
 Further, a big **thank you** to Ben Markwick for his moral support and `rrtools` package used to create this package.
 However that being said, all errors, oversights, and omissions are my own.

 ### Installation